 An introductory meeting between ASUW Executives and relevant Strategic Partner leaders.
 This shall take place in the first three weeks after ASUW Executives are confirmed.

-The strategic partner will send a memo to the ASUW President and Director of Programs and Events or other relevant ASUW Executives five days after the end of the semester.
+The strategic partner will send a memo to the ASUW President and relevant ASUW Executive five days after the end of the semester detailing accomplishments of their organization during the semester, collaboration between the partners, and ways the partnership can improve next semester.

 A general update will be given to the Senate by relevant parties as proof the meetings and memos were completed.